lmiller1990/design-pattenrns-for-vuejs/API-REQUESTS.md

 This example uses the axios HTTP library, but the same ideas apply if you are using fetch.

-We don't actually want to make a request to a real server when testing this component - unit tests should run in isolation.
+We don't want to make a request to a real server when testing this component - unit tests should run in isolation.
 One option here is to mock the `axios` module with `jest.mock`.

 We probably want to test: